 Good school conduct is of primary importance to both staff members and parents/guardians.
 The maintenance of orderly conduct of students is necessary in every school situation, not only to ensure the health and safety of all, but also to maximize learning.
 Effective discipline is a necessity for quality education.
-Grades K-5 have different homework policies than that of the 6-8 grades using the Patriot Card.
-Teachers review their policies and procedures at Curriculum Night.
+Grades K-5 have different discipline policies than 6-8 grades using the Patriot Card.
+Teachers review their policies and procedures at Curriculum Night and handout homework policies during Meet the Teacher.